What do you want the BBC to investigate?

 This year you can be sure the hot topics of discussion will be Brexit, Prince Harry and Meghan Markle's wedding and US gun control.

-There are plenty of sporting events to talk about during the year including: the Commonwealth Games, Formula 1, Cricket, Football and Rugby.
+There are plenty of sporting events to talk about during the year including: Formula 1, Cricket, Football and Rugby.

 Let's not forget the second Royal wedding of the year in the UK: Princess Eugenie and Jack Brooksbank will marry on 12 October.